Up05/ast-visualizer/README.md

 The visualizer uses UDP sockets to communicate.
 So you will have to open up a socket and send text to port: `8779` on your `localhost`/`127.0.0.1`

-The program uses a lisp-like syntax, so any text inside of parentheses followed, optionally, by more parentheses with text.
+The program uses a lisp-like syntax, i.e. any text inside of parentheses followed, optionally, by more parentheses with text.
 Although `#` is a special character used in my amazing parsing algorithm! *dw bout it...*

 If you wanted to make a tree such as: